Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: The Fermion Propagators and Their Thermal Masses

 where $p_0$ and $\vert\vec{p}\vert$ are energy and magnitude of the external three-momentum, respectively.
-Moreover, For the retarded self-energy, the Legendre function $\mathcal{Q}_0(\frac{p_0}{\vert\vec{p}\vert})$ has the following form\footnote{This Legendre function is written for the retarded self-energy, which in the complex energy plane we have $q_0+i\eta$, where $\eta\rightarrow 0$.
-One may write the advanced self-energy, which in the complex energy plane we have $q_0-i\eta$, and the form of the Legendre function is \cite{Bellac:2011kqa} }:
+Moreover, For the retarded self-energy, the Legendre function $\mathcal{Q}_0(\frac{p_0}{\vert\vec{p}\vert})$ has the following form\footnote{This Legendre function is written for the retarded self-energy, for which we have $q_0+i\eta$, where $\eta\rightarrow 0$.
+One may write the advanced self-energy,for which we have $q_0-i\eta$, and the form of the Legendre function is \cite{Bellac:2011kqa} }:

 Furthermore, $m_f(T)$ is the thermal mass, which is directly proportional to $T$ and contains the coupling constants of the interactions.
 The contributions of the non-Abelian $\mathrm{SU(N)}$, Abelian $\mathrm{U(1)_Y}$, and Yukawa interactions to the thermal masses are given, in order, by \cite{Bellac:2011kqa, PhysRevD.26.2789}